deta/cloud-docs/docs/Lib.md

 A generator of objects that meet the `query` criteria.

-This generator has a max length of `limit`.
+The total number of items will not exceed the defined `limit`.

 Iterating through the generator yields lists containing objects, each list of max length `buffer`.